inf112-v21/Decidophobia/Deliverables/ManualTests.md

         * Tested if default rules and a board were selected when starting a lobby.
         * Tested if newRules were applied by clicking the button (host) the rules changed for
         all players.
+        * Tested if map gets correctly uploaded to the server by the host, by using println in the server-request- handler.
         * Tested if a player does not have the selected board (selected in the rules) that it
         downloads it from the server (the map is uploaded by the host).
         * Tested if all are ready the game starts for all players.